Best Time To Visit Penang - Travelswithsun

 Q5.
 What are some must-try Penang food?

-Penang food that you should try includes Assam Laksa, Hokkien Mee, Oh Chien (Oyster omelette), White Curry Mee, Chendol, Char Koay Teow, Rojak & more!
+Penang dishes that you should try includes Assam Laksa, Hokkien Mee, Oh Chien (Oyster omelette), White Curry Mee, Chendol, Char Koay Teow, Rojak & more!

 Recommended Tour Services For Penang